sharik19/India-Electoral-Rolls-2024-25/README.md

 #### Acknowledgements

+This project is supported by the [Global Democracy Commons](https://demos.berkeley.edu/) Initiative at the University of California, Berkeley.

 This work has been challenging but also rewarding in exploring the frontier of machine learning and high-performance computing.
 It would not have been possible without the high-performance computing resources made available via:

 1. University of California, Merced’s Pinnacles cluster